pigrew/trueposctrl/README.md

 # trueposctrl
 Stm32 control program for TruePosition GPSDO

+Currently, it only very slightly works.

+Things implemented:
-Currently, it does NOT WORK.
-It provides a USB CDC interface which mirrors serial input.
-Over time, functionality will be added.
+* Provides a USB CDC interface which mirrors the GPSDO output.
+* Sends the $PROCEED to start up the GPSDO when needed.

+Todo:

+* Relay commands from USB to the GPSDO
+* Display info on a screen?
+* LED to show lock status?
+* Automatically enable the PPSDBG (to get tuning voltage)

 # General

 This software uses STM32CubeMX to configure the STM libraries, and is built with System Workbench for STM32.
+It uses FreeRTOS.

+Getting serial-port reads with arbrary length to work seems not well documented (and near-impossible with the ST HAL libraries).
+I ended up using a RTOS queue structure to buffer data.
+The command parser reads from the queue, as needed.

 # Hardware